-We are asking some key people in the debate on ancestors (‘human remains’) the following three key questions:
+HAD is therefore asking various individuals in the debate on ancestors (‘human remains’) the following key questions:

-(a) What is the value of scientific study on ancestral (human) remains?
+(a) What is the value of scientific study on ancestors (‘human remains’)?

 (b) What would be the implications if it were not possible to carry out this research?